kevinpt/ripyl/doc/rst/tut_plot.rst

     Same as String but with smaller text

-Changing the format to Hex produces this result:
+The ``label_format`` parameter only affects fields that have been annotated to have a general purpose format.
+Changing the format to Hex produces the following result.
+Note that the address portion and the ack bits retain their formatting as String and Hidden.

 .. code-block:: python